noahdasanaike/fassf/README.md

 Examples:
 - obtain all respective values from a global 1km-level tiff file for 40,000 sf polygons in 8 minutes (w/o exceeding 1gb of memory usage)
+- calculate distance to nearest of 3,200 sf polygons for each of 32,000 sf polygons in 3 minutes

 Current functionality:
 - faster averages from spatial intersections